 where is touch receptor density dense?

 How is the density of touch receptors tested?

+By using the test-point threshold test.
 A calipers w/2 points is applied w/equal pressure to the skin.
 Subject is asked if 2 distinct points can be felt.
 The caliper points are moved closer together and the subject retested until only 1 point can be felt

 ability of our sensory receptors to respond strongly to acute changes and then stop responding when these stimuli become constant